 Her recent retirement has enabled her to step in at Ficino School reception as holiday cover when staff are away.

 Rosemary is a longstanding supporter of Ficino School and the School of Philosophy.
 Her two daughters were both educated at Ficino School.
 Rosemary is a qualified primary school teacher and dance teacher and was responsible for the development and teaching of the Ficino School dance curriculum for eleven years.
 Her qualifications and career history have included town planning and local government administration as well as dance and choreography at a variety of schools.
 She is currently part owner of a long established Auckland family company.

 Mark has held various management positions within major New Zealand corporates and recently retired from employment with Fletcher Building Limited.
 His work has focused on manufacturing and he particularly enjoys the organisational change and HR aspects of this.
 Mark offers mentoring support to small business organisations through Business in the Community and to students through the University of Auckland’s Alumni Careers Network.
 He enjoys cycling and an active family life.

 Anna Winter, MSc (Chem Eng), Dip Bus

 Anna is a past parent and highly supportive of Ficino School, and also a member of the School of Philosophy.
-She is the parent liaison for the Ficino School Board.
 Her affiliation to Ficino School began in 2003 when her first son started school.
-She runs four investment and hospitality companies together with her husband, in the property and marine fields.
+She has two sons who both attended 8 years at Ficino and works together with her husband, in the property and marine fields.
 Her previous work experience was within a leading NZ food industry organisation in project management and research and development.
 She enjoys running projects and taking a systematic approach to tasks; and also enjoys spending time with family and friends.